-As Vice President of Philanthropy, I get to create experiences for the women in our chapter to support the organizations which are so dear to our hearts.
+As Vice President of Philanthropy, I get to create experiences for the women in our chapter to support the organizations that are so dear to our hearts.
 Every spring, we host our annual basketball tournament, Phi Hoops.
 Phi Hoops raises money for the Elizabeth Glaser Pediatric AIDS Foundation.
 EGPAF was founded by Elizabeth Glaser, a sister of AEPhi, and it raises money and awareness for women, children, and families affected by pediatric AIDS.
-In the fall, we host a second fundraiser, After Dark, benefitting Sharsharet.
+In the fall, we host AEPhi After Dark, benefitting Sharsharet.
 Sharsharet supports Jewish women nationwide who are/have been affected by breast and ovarian cancer.
 My favorite part about this position has been seeing my sisters get excited about these events, and share their passions for our organizations with those around them.
 Serving as the Vice President of Philanthropy has been the greatest privilege, and I am looking forward to what this semester has in store!

 Vice President of Philanthropy